Rishinroy2000/World_Population_Dashboards/README.md

 # 🌍 World Population Dashboards

-📊 A set of **Power BI dashboards** visualizing global population trends, growth comparisons, and geographic insights from 1970 to 2020.
+📊 A set of **Microsoft Excel dashboards** visualizing global population trends, growth comparisons, and geographic insights from 1970 to 2020.
 This project explores how population has evolved across continents and countries using dynamic visuals, maps, and slicers.

 ---